neiltesaluna/docker-frontend-backend/README.md

-## docker-compose to spin up a Backend and Frontend service built on Flask
+## Docker Compose to spin up a Backend and Frontend service built on Flask
 ### Building and Starting both services

 We can spin up both the fontend and backend service using: `> docker-compose up`